-We have been promoting the National Library of Scotland‘s free Local Heroes graphic novel exhibition in Edinburgh, and its associated events, here on downthetubes for some time now, and having finally seen it, it certainly is an impressive exhibition.
+We have been promoting the National Library of Scotland‘s free Local Heroes: The Art of the Graphic Novel exhibition in Edinburgh, and its associated events, here on downthetubes for some time now, and having finally seen it, it certainly is an impressive exhibition.

-The exhibition runs until 1 June 2008 and is open seven days a week.
+The Local Heroes: The Art of the Graphic Novel exhibition runs until 1st June 2008 and is open seven days a week.
 It is even being promoted on Edinburgh’s bus shelters.

 This article was amended on 29th July 2023 to update web links

 News, reviews, interviews and features for print and on-line: Spaceship Away (since October 2005), Bear Alley (since February 2007), downthetubes (since June 2007), and Eagle Times (since October 2008).
 Plus DC Thomson’s The Art Of Ian Kennedy, Titan’s Dan Dare and Johnny Red reprints, Ilex’s War Comics: A Graphic History and 500 Essential Graphic Novels, and Print Media’s The Iron Moon and Strip magazine.